I've devoted an entire page to "The King of the Golden City" for a few reasons:

 This book on CD is a wonderful resource to use for sacrament preparation.
 It would make a great gift for a First Holy Communion, or would be nice just to have around to listen to often.

-If you'd like to purchase this 2 CD recording of the book "The King of the Golden City" as read by Simonetta, you can do that right here.
-The cost is $18.95 which includes FREE shipping!
+Check out the St. Philomena Foundation to purchase this 2 CD recording of the book "The King of the Golden City" as read by Simonetta!

 I hope you enjoy this story as much as we all do here!